 He has authored dozens of plays to date.
 In recent years: he directed a staged reading of Last Ditch Playlist at Dixon Place; he contributed works to the 2016, 2017, and 2018 New Jersey One Minute Play Festivals (#1MPF); his one acts Homochondria and Queer Assumptions were a part of the Rainbow Festival with the La Strada Ensemble Theater; his short play 140 Characters or Less was presented in the Second Annual Short Play Festival with Luna Stage; his full-length Where We Always Go was presented in the New Playwrights Series at The Villagers Theater; and Homochondria had its regional premiere as a part of the Ringwald Theatre’s Gay Play Series (GPS).
 While at Princeton University, he re-imagined Sophocles’ Oedipus plays in an original drama titled In the Waste: A Theban Cycle, presented in a staged reading that he also directed.

 Strangely enough, Brad was named “Best Twitter Discovery of 2015” according to Barihunks.
 He also has a penchant for posting video gaming content on YouTube.
 He is not embarrassed.

 Brad is a Masters of Music recipient from Louisiana State University and a graduate of Princeton University where he received an AB in English and Certificates in Theatre and Vocal Performance.
-He is proud member of the Dramatists’ Guild of America.
+He is proud member of Actors Equity Association and the Dramatists’ Guild of America.